 A random slope linear mixed effects model differs from each of the previously considered methods because it allows for distinct relationships for each subject between the predictor and response variables of interest.
-A model with a subject-specific slope term accounts for subject-level observational correlation with expected differences between the subject-specific, predictor-response relationships.
 However, this method still assumes that observations within subjects are uniformly influenced as a result of this due to the nested sampling method.
 Sometimes, a method that allows for responses to vary randomly across the predictor-response relationship according to which subject they belong to, would be more appropriate.
 A linear mixed effects model with a random slope controls for subject-level correlations through the use of subject-specific variances in the relationships between predictor and response, and therefore accomplished this desired trait.
 The LMM-RS model is written as: